-Set-up 2D Experiment
+10.3.1 Set-up 2D Experiment

-After 1D parameter optimization as previously described, type iexpno to create a new data file and switch to the 2D mode using the "123" button.
+After 1D parameter optimization as described previously, type iexpno to create a new data file and switch to the 2D mode using the 123 button.
 Set the appropriate FnMode parameter in eda.
-Pulse program parameters are indicated below (Figure 10.1. shows the pulse sequence).
+Pulse program parameters are indicated below (the figure in the section Experiment [> 124] shows the pulse sequence).

-Figure 10.2.
-The "123" Icon in the Menu Bar of the Data Windows Acquisition Parameter Page
+Figure 10.2: The 123 Icon in the Menu Bar of the Data Windows Acquisition Parameter Page